ALEC Principles of Taxation

 - Simplicity – The tax code should be easy for the average citizen to understand, and it should minimize the cost of complying with the tax laws.
 Tax complexity adds cost to the taxpayer, but does not increase public revenue.
 For governments, the tax system should be easy to administer, and should help promote efficient, low-cost administration.

-- Transparent – Tax systems should be accountable to citizens.
+- Transparency – Tax systems should be accountable to citizens.
 Taxes and tax policy should be visible and not hidden from taxpayers.
 Changes in tax policy should be highly publicized and open to public debate.

 - Economic Neutrality – The purpose of the tax system is to raise needed revenue for core functions of government, not control the lives of citizens or micromanage the economy.
 The tax system should exert minimal impact on the spending and decisions of individuals and businesses.
 An effective tax system should be broad-based, utilize a low overall tax rate with few loopholes, and avoid multiple layers of taxation through tax pyramiding.